Surprisingly, it’s an interesting topic.

 It's All About The (Inter)Face

-So that leads us to the configuration-evolution of wireless-backhaul nodes, representing a paradigm shift in the way we classify those nodes.
-Disaggregated wireless backhaul allows us to stop talking about all-indoor, split-mount and all-outdoor, and move to a single, universal radio capable of all-outdoor functionality and split-mount configuration that utilizes a basic Ethernet connection to a cell-site router.
+That leads us to the configuration evolution of wireless-backhaul nodes, which represents a paradigm shift in the way we classify those nodes.
+Disaggregated wireless backhaul allows us to stop talking about all-indoor, split-mount, and all-outdoor and move to a single, universal radio capable of all-outdoor functionality and split-mount configuration that utilizes a basic Ethernet connection to a cell-site router.

 To learn more, watch our webinar about Disaggregated Wireless Backhaul